Sign Up Free

 Staking and Liquidity Provision: Two Different Risk Profiles

 Liquidity provision means depositing a pair of tokens into a DEX pool so others can trade against them.
 You earn a share of trading fees, which can be attractive.
-But you're exposed to a risk that staking doesn't carry: impermanent loss.
+But you are exposed to a risk that staking doesn't carry: impermanent loss.
 This is the single most important risk to understand before providing liquidity, and it deserves its own explanation.

 The Risks That Actually Matter